JingQ7/House-Prices-Prediction-Using-KNN-and-SVM-Algorithm/README.md

 # Scrape Real Estate Website with

-Scrape all houses inforamtion for sale in Toronto from <link>https://www.rew.ca/properties/areas/toronto-on</link> with Scrapy Framework
+Scrape all houses inforamtion for sale in Toronto from <link>https://www.rew.ca/properties/areas/toronto-on</link> with Scrapy Framework.

 ## Set Up
 Create a virtual environment</br>